Jimmy Comes Home

 Here’s one more excerpt that gives us glimpse into a dog’s day, as related by Thurber…

 We’ve seen Thurber writing about dogs before, most notably in his spoof on newspaper pet columns titled “Our Pet Department.”
-Here is an excerpt from his first installment in the series, which appeared in fifth anniversary issue of the New Yorker, Feb.
+Here is an excerpt from his first installment in the series, which appeared in fifth anniversary issue of The New Yorker, Feb.
 22, 1930:

 A final note: For more on Thurber, check out New Yorker cartoonist Michael Maslin’s Thurber Thursday entries at his terrific Ink Spill website.